kadena-community/kadena.js/packages/libs/client/NEW_README.md

 );
 ```

-Create a client which uses mainnet but not kadena's nodes
+Create a client which uses mainnet but not Kadena's nodes:

 ```TS
 const client = createClient(({ chainId, networkId }) => {